Unsupervised embedding of trajectories captures the latent structure of scientific migration: Methods

 where $T_{ij}$ is the actual flow from the data.
 The gravity law of mobility is sensitive to $T_{ij} = 0$, or zero movement between locations.
-In our dataset, non-zero flows account for only 4.2 \% of all possible pairs of the 6,580 organizations for scientific mobility, while 76.4\% of all possible pairs of the 744 airports for U.S. airport Itinerary and 62.5 \% of all possible pairs of the 1,004 accommodations for Korean accommodation reservation data.
-This value is comparable to other common applications of the gravity law, such as phone calls, commuting, and migration \autocite{simini2012universal}.
+In our dataset, non-zero flows account for only 4.2\% of all possible pairs of the 6,580 organizations for scientific migration, 76.4\% of all possible pairs of the 744 airports for U.S. airport itinerary data, and 62.5\% of all possible pairs of the 1,004 accommodations for Korean accommodation reservation data.
+This value is comparable to other common applications of the gravity law, such as phone calls, commuting, and migration \cite{simini2012universal}.
 We follow standard practice and exclude zero flows from our analysis.